GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2022-12-06-retrieving-tx-messages.md

 - The IMAP address and account name for where transmission messages are collected, stored in an `.ini` file (e.g. `accounts.ini`)
 - The account password, also stored in an `.ini` file (e.g. `credentials.ini`)
-- The directory of config `.toml` files for all the AWS' that you wish to grab `L0 TX` messages from
+- The directory of the config `.toml` files for all the AWS' that you wish to grab `L0 TX` messages from
 - `payload_formats.csv` and `payload_types.csv` files for decoding messages, which are provided in the `pypromice` repo
 - The message number you want to start grabbing messages from, in a file called something like `last_aws_uid.ini`.
-Message `1 000 000` is around Spring 2021, for reference
 - The output directory (e.g. `out_dir`) for fetched `L0 TX` files

 Run the script from the command line as follows, exchanging each variable input for your chosen file names and directories, and the transmission messages should begin to appear in the output directory:

 ```
-get_l0tx -a accounts.ini -p credentials.ini -c config/ -f payload_formats.csv -t payload_types.csv -u last_aws_uid.ini -o out_dir/
+get_l0tx -a accounts.ini -p credentials.ini -c config/ -u last_aws_uid.ini -o out_dir/
 ```

 The output files will be `.txt` formatting, comma delimited, with one message per line.